World-of-Workflows/WorkflowsUniversity/docs/19_plugins/azureadmin.md

 nav_order: 8
 ---

-# Azure Administration
+# Azure Administration - Work in progress
-This plugin library provides activities for working with Azure Resource Group.s
+This plugin library provides activities for working with Azure Resource Group.

+{: .key}
+This plugin is in development.
+Contact us for details.

 ## Getting Started
 To Get started, you will need to generate some authentication values for your azure environment.